bharat3012/Google-Cloud-An-Easy-Way-to-an-Amazing-Platform/README.md

  <img src="images/E10.png" />

 Here in this repository you can find a .txt file named `gcloud_gpu.txt` inside a folder `gpu`.
-As of now simply speaking copy & paste each and every command lines into the google cloud terminal, you will observe that we are already on their server, the internet speed , smoothness everything is so good compared to your local machine.
+As of now simply speaking copy & paste each and every command lines into the google cloud terminal, you will observe that we are already on their server, the internet speed , smoothness everything is far better compared to your local machine.

-From the last two lines I have installed "tensorflow-gpu" in google-cloud and tested it in the ternminal.
+From the last two lines I have installed "tensorflow-gpu" in google-cloud and tested it in the terminal.

-For further testing I have included a `gpu_mnist_speedcheck.py`: just copy the code into terminal and press enter tadha da :), you will observe training is too fast as compared to local machines approximely 15  times faster.
+For further testing I have included a `gpu_mnist_speedcheck.py`: just copy the code into the terminal of your gcp engine and press enter--- tadha da :sunglasses:-- and now you will observe that training is approxiemateky 15 times as compared to local machine.

 ### Note:

 Here you can install all the required libraries (such as pytorch, mxnet etc.) whatever you want for your deep learning projects.
-And after completing your training module , please press `Stop` near SSH( on 3 dots) to stop your instances to secure your credits for longer duration.
+And after completing your training module , please press `Stop` near SSH (on 3 dots) to stop your instances to secure your credits for longer duration.

+                                              Thank You Everyone  See you soon!:wave:

  (Special Thanks `Kumar Subham Sir - https://github.com/krsubham48?tab=repositories` : for this wonderfull series of commands)